biocore/songbird/README.md

 If your graphs are going down but then going back up, this suggests overfitting; try reducing the number of variables in your formula, or reducing `--differential-prior`/`--p-differential-prior`.
 As a rule of thumb, you should try to keep the number of metadata categories less than 10% the number of samples (e.g. for 100 samples, no more than 10 metadata categories).

+For more information about specifying formulas, see [this section](https://github.com/biocore/songbird/#3-faqs-formula-and-other-parameters).

 _If you're using Songbird standalone_, Tensorboard makes it particularly easy to try out different parameters: if you simply change a parameter and run Songbird again (under a different output file name) that graph will pop up on top of the first graphs in Tensorboard!
 You can click the graphs on and off in the lower left hand panel, and read just the axis for a given graph (or set of graphs) by clicking the blue expansion rectangle underneath the graph.